brollbanter/cinema-camera-controller/README.md

 How to build your own wireless touchscreen cinema camera controller, or at least how I made the first version of a DIY simple settings controller for my Z Cam cinema camera that suited my needs at the time.

-The intention of this write up is so that you can treat it like a one time <a href="https://www.kiwico.com/eureka" target="_blank" rel="noopener noreferrer">Eureka Crate from KiwiCo</a> build focused for filmmakers.
+The intention of this write up is so that you can treat it like a one time KiwiCo Crate build focused for filmmakers.
 Although the software side did need some basic knowledge, I document everything I did, and was able to reproduce my results twice by following the instructions.